meta-skin/metaskin_natelec/README.md

 ```

 ## Rapid few-shot adaptation and real-time inference
-To allow pretrained model to be adapted to perform different tasks, we applied a few-shot transfer learning and metric-based inference mechanism for real-time inference.
-Here we provide basic UI system implemented with PyQT5 which allows users to collect few-shot demo and make real-time inference.
+To allow the pre-trained model to be adapted to perform different tasks, we applied a few-shot transfer learning and metric-based inference mechanism for real-time inference.
+Here we provide a basic UI system implemented with PyQT5 which allows users to collect few-shot demos and make real-time inferences.

 ### 1. Basic UI
 We provide basic UI code in ui directory

 The UI contains two buttons: 1.
 Collect Start, 2.
 Start Prediction and two Widgets: 1. status widget showing current prediction, 2. sensor widget showing current sensor values.

-The system starts to record few-shot labeled data from demonstration when user press "Collect Start" button.
-After providing all required demonstration, make sure to press "Start Prediction" button, so that the system starts to transfer learn the model.
+The system starts to record few-shot labeled data from the demonstration when the user presses the "Collect Start" button.
+After providing all required demonstrations, make sure to press the "Start Prediction" button, so that the system starts to transfer and learn the model.

-### 2. Few-shot rapid adaptation, Data embedding and metric-based inference system
+### 2. Few-shot rapid adaptation, Data embedding, and metric-based inference system
 In transfer_learning_base.py file, we provide transfer learning, data embedding, and metric-based inference functions

 In our system, the system does transfer learning with provided few-shot demonstrations.
-The number of transfer epochs can be modified by changing transfer_epoch variable in params.py.
+The number of transfer epochs can be modified by changing the transfer_epoch variable in params.py.

-After running a few transfer epoch, the system encode few-shot label data with transferred model to generate demo_embeddings.
+After running a few transfer epochs, the system encodes few-shot label data with a transferred model to generate demo_embeddings.
 These embeddings are then used as references for Maximum Inner Product Search(MIPS).
 Given a window of sensor values, the model generates its embedding and phase variable.
-If the phase variable exceeds predefined threshold, the system perform MIPS and corresponding prediction is appeared on the status widget.
+If the phase variable exceeds the predefined threshold, the system performs MIPS and the corresponding prediction appears on the status widget.
 Otherwise, the system regards the current state as a resting state.